 The lightest we’ve travelled is with two duffels each on our African safari.
 We were strictly adhering to our transport provider’s dire warnings of leaving bags that do not conform on the tarmac, only to find giant bags being loaded onto the 12 seater aircraft transporting us across the Savannah.
 The amused pilot quipped that they manage to scare just enough people for the plane to be able to take off!

-Listed below is a comprehensive packing list of essential items.
+Listed below is a comprehensive packing checklist of travel essentials.
 It will need to be filtered based on weather and destination norms.

 Let’s get packing.